corda/corda/docs/source/threat-model/corda-threat-model.md

 </td>
 <td>

-An malicious zone operator attempts to join the Corda Network by impersonating an existing organisation and issues a fraudulent registration request.
+A malicious attacker attempts to join the Corda Network by impersonating an existing organisation and issues a fraudulent registration request.

  **Impact**